When you want to try something new for dinner but don’t want to spend hours making it, this paprika chicken is a perfect choice!

 P.S.
 Turning into Superwoman here.
 Feeding baby, typing this and drinking cappuccino in a café all at the same time.
 Seems like it might be the best way to get anything done around here right now!

-- 500 to 600 grams (a little over a pound) chicken breasts, cut into large chunky strips
+- 1 pound chicken breasts cut into large chunky strips

-- 2 x bell peppers (I used a red and a green, but any colour are fine)
+- 2 bell peppers I used a red and a green, but any colour are fine

-- 250 grams (half a pound) mushrooms, sliced (I used brown mushrooms)
+- 1/2 pound mushrooms, sliced (I used brown mushrooms)

 - 1 tablespoon concentrated tomato paste